 For the more adventurous travelers, visit the Danao Adventure Park.
-There, you can go caving, ziplining, rappelling, kayaking, root climbing, and best of all, do a canyon swing which is similar to bungee jumping.
+You can go caving, ziplining, rappelling, kayaking, root climbing, and best of all, do a canyon swing similar to bungee jumping.

-Siargao, a tear-dropped island at the northeastern tip of Mindanao, is best known for being the surfing capital of the Philippines.
+Siargao, a tear-dropped island at the northeastern tip of Mindanao, is best known for being the Philippines' surfing capital.

-This tropical paradise is often hailed by local and international publications as one of the best islands in the world.
-It has stunning islands, powdery white sand beaches, natural lagoon pools, and gorgeous mangrove forest reserve to name a few.
+Local and international publications often hail this tropical paradise as one of the best islands in the world.
+It has stunning islands, powdery white sand beaches, natural lagoon pools, and a gorgeous mangrove forest reserve, to name a few.

-The island of Siargao shot to fame when international surfers discovered its barrel-shaped waves, considered one of the best in the world, in General Luna.
+The island of Siargao shot to fame when international surfers discovered its barrel-shaped waves, considered one of the world's best in General Luna.